-The more that businesses and individuals rely on the internet and IT to conduct transactions, the greater the risk that data will fall into the wrong hands.
-This can be down to carelessness or mis-configuration of systems, but increasingly there’s the possibility of malicious activity or cyber crime, with attempts to steal data or hold organisations to ransom.
-So, what exactly is this kind of crime and what is its impact on businesses?
+The invention of the internet has brought great things to the world, like great websites hosted on awesome domain names, all the products under the sun being available on ecommerce sites, and social media bringing people from every part of the globe closer together.
+But the more businesses and individuals have come to rely on the internet to conduct transactions, the greater the risk that data will fall into the wrong hands.
+This can be down to carelessness or misconfiguration of systems, but increasingly there’s the possibility of malicious activity or cyber crime, with attempts to steal data or hold organisations to ransom.
+So, what exactly is this kind of crime, and what is its impact on businesses?

 From hacking to crime